EXPERIENCE AMERICAN AND CHURCH HISTORY BY VISITING WASHINGTON, D.C., NEW YORK CITY, PALMYRA, NAUVOO, WINTER QUARTERS AND MORE!

 COSTS AND DETAILS

-These prices include all ground transportation (not airfare), 2 meals daily, entrance fees and Broadway Play.
+Tour cost includes expert tour guide, all ground transportation (not airfare), 2 meals daily, entrance fees and Broadway Play.

 ROOMMATES: Single people may sign up for accommodations on a share basis and will be assigned roommates as circumstances permit.
 If a roommate is unavailable, the participant will be notified of the adjusted price prior to departure.